The course will be live and interactive.

-The cost for this course is $800 per person for on-site or web-based training.
+The cost for this course is $800 per person.
 Each attendee of web-based training must be a registered student.

 This course is intended for people who seek to analyze computational models with non-linear solutions and/or large numbers of degrees of freedom using COMSOL Multiphysics.
 It is expected that attendees will have an existing knowledge of the structure of COMSOL Multiphysics and will possess a relevant engineering, physics, mathematics or science background.